aesthetic-suite/framework/README.md

   uses the literal class names and or tag names defined in the style declaration.
   This allows for global style collisions, which we want to avoid.
 * [Radium](https://github.com/FormidableLabs/radium) -
-  Uses inline styles instead of compiling and attaching CSS styles to the DOM.
+  Uses inline styles instead of compiling class names and attaching CSS styles to the DOM.

 ### Creating A Styler

 To start using Aesthetic, a styler function must be created.
-This styler function acts as a factory for the creation of Higher-Order-Components ([HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e)).
+This styler function acts as a factory for the creation of higher-order-components ([HOC](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e)).
 These HOC's are used in transforming styles from adapters and passing down CSS class names to the original wrapped component.